vmware-archive/kubeless/docs/http-triggers.md

   kubeless trigger http create <http_trigger_name> FLAG [flags]

 Flags:
-      --enableTLSAcme          If true, routing rule will be configured for use with kube-lego --function-name string   Name of the function to be associated with trigger -h, --help                   help for create
+      --basic-auth-secret      Specify an existing secret name for basic authentication --enableTLSAcme          If true, routing rule will be configured for use with kube-lego --function-name string   Name of the function to be associated with trigger --gateway                Specify a valid gateway for the Ingress -h, --help                   help for create
       --hostname string        Specify a valid hostname for the function --namespace string       Specify namespace for the function